 Having Trouble Sleeping?
 Can't Stay Asleep?
 These 10 MD-Approved Tips Are Actually Proven To Work

 So you can't sleep?
 You're in good company (read: nearly everyone these days), but it's still a lousy problem.
 Chronic sleep deprivation can make you depressed, anxious, prone to getting sick, at higher risk for cancer, and it makes you more likely to gain weight and develop diabetes and dementia.
-Poor sleep is at the root of so many cases of ADD/ADHD, and, worst of all, it shortens our life span.
 And of course it doesn't feel good to be jolted awake by an alarm when your body is screaming: No!
 I haven't gotten enough sleep yet.

-Let's try to solve this problem right here and now, in eight steps—because you're tired, and that's about all you can handle at the moment:
+Let's try to solve this problem right here and now, in ten steps—because you're tired, and that's about all you can handle at the moment:

 1. Get the phone out of the bedroom.

 This is the single most effective change you can make.
 When we keep the phone on our bedside table, it's the last thing we look at before bed.
 The blue light from the screen jacks up your circadian rhythm, and the activities of the phone (dings, pings, stressful work email, addictive social media apps, the emotional roller coaster of online dating, riveting Netflix shows, and the existential angst of geopolitical news) does not cultivate a state of mind conducive to sleep.
 I know what you're gonna say: but it's my alarm clock!
 Cool, we've got a solution.
-Go on a little-known website called Amazon.com, pick out a lovely $10 analog alarm clock, and once it arrives, that's the day you set up your charger outside of the bedroom and step into your new phone-free bedroom (and new life as a better sleeper).
+Go and pick out a lovely little analog alarm clock, and once it arrives, that's the day you set up your charger outside of the bedroom and step into your new phone-free bedroom (and new life as a better sleeper).

 Show of hands-—who here has difficulty staying asleep through the night?
 Do you wake up at 2 a.m. or 4 a.m. or 5 a.m., jolted awake in a mild panic?
 This can have many underlying causes, from excessive stress to sleep apnea.
 But a common yet underappreciated cause is a dip in blood sugar.
 Because the modern American diet is built on a bedrock of sugar, refined carbohydrates, and—let's be honest—red wine, most of us ride around on a blood sugar roller coaster: Voracious hunger leads us to consume sweet, instantly gratifying food, which gives us a sugar high that leads to a sugar crash, which triggers voracious hunger…and so on and so forth.